Skip to content

 Score Explanation

 Geographic Coverage is the strongest dimension.
 Volt is one of very few open banking providers that operates UK Faster Payments, SEPA Instant, Brazilian PIX and Australian PayTo from a single integration.
 Trustly is deeper inside Europe but does not run PIX or PayTo as a primary product.
-Security scores well — the UK EMI from February 2024 plus the older Polish PI cover EEA passporting, and there is no published enforcement action like the SEK 130M Trustly took in 2022. iGaming Fit is solid but not dominant.
+Security scores well, since the UK EMI from February 2024 plus the older Polish PI cover EEA passporting and there is no published enforcement action like the SEK 130M Trustly took in 2022. iGaming Fit is solid but not dominant.
 The named iGaming team, the MoneyMatrix integration and Kinguin client work are real, but the client list is short compared to Trustly's Bet365/Flutter/Kindred roster.
 Fees drag the score down.
-Business of Payments analysis of Volt's 2023 audited filings put revenue per transaction at £1.46 on a £70 average transaction — a 2.1% take rate that is roughly 5-7x what competitors like Token.io or Yapily charge per transaction.
-Volt is selling routing plus virtual accounts plus Circuit Breaker, not raw open banking.
-User Trust is a hard score to read: 4 Trustpilot reviews is not a sample, it is noise.
-The Glassdoor 3.8 from 40 reviews is more informative — employees flag leadership churn and strategic resets, with a new CEO arriving in 2025 by employee accounts.
+Business of Payments analysis of Volt's 2023 audited filings put revenue per transaction at £1.46 on a £70 average transaction, a 2.1% take rate that is roughly 5-7x what competitors like Token.io or Yapily charge per transaction.
+Volt is selling routing plus virtual accounts plus Circuit Breaker rather than raw open banking.
+User Trust is a hard score to read, because 4 Trustpilot reviews is noise rather than a sample.
+The Glassdoor 3.8 from 40 reviews is more informative: employees flag leadership churn following the September 2024 CEO transition (Tom Greenwood moved to lead the new VX2 stablecoin spinoff, Steffen Vollert took over as Interim CEO of Volt) and the August 2024 departure of co-founder Jordan Lawrence.

 Who Is Volt Best For?